-In terms of pricing options, there are exclusive features such as custom recurring payment period, limited period subscription, free and paid trials, and charging initial setup fees.
+Regarding pricing options, there are exclusive features such as custom recurring payment periods, limited period subscriptions, free and paid trials, and initial setup fees.

-Besides pricing, there are a few more features that I would like to highlight.
+Besides pricing, there are a few more features that we would like to highlight:

 - The first feature is multiple payment options, where you can show two or more plans on the checkout page.

-- The Customer Hub feature lets users cancel their subscription or update card details by themselves.
+- The Customer Hub feature lets users cancel their subscriptions or update card details by themselves.

-Lastly, with SamCart, you can track all the vital subscription metrics such as current active subscriptions, monthly recurring revenue (MRR), churn rate, new trials, cancellations, and at-risk subscriptions.
+Lastly, SamCart lets you track all the vital subscription metrics, such as current active subscriptions, monthly recurring revenue (MRR), churn rate, new trials, cancellations, and at-risk subscriptions.

 The SamCart Courses add-on is available on all plans.
-Therefore, even if you go for the Basic plan that costs $49/month, you get access to all the course building and engagement features.
+Therefore, even if you go for the Basic plan that costs $79/month, you can access all the course building and engagement features.

-You can create unlimited courses and add unlimited students on all plans, and you don’t even have to pay any transaction fees.
+You can have unlimited courses and unlimited students on all plans, and you don’t even have to pay any transaction fees.